The PDM Admin Tool

 Tip: At this stage, it’s a good time to point out that it’s easier to control user permissions via groups rather than as individuals.
 It’s quicker to create and also to problem-solve should an issue arise relating to permissions!

-Now that users have been created, we will create the groups (this can be done first if required).
+The next task is group creation (this can be done first if required).
 Typical examples of groups include Engineers, Managers, Approvers, and Viewers.

 To begin, Right-click on Groups and select ‘New Group…’ as seen below: